-Sony Ericsson, Verizon gearing up to release an LTE Xperia Play?Alex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson, Verizon gearing up to release an LTE Xperia Play?Alex Wagner - Editorial Director of News and Content

 Back in May the Sony Ericsson Xperia Play, previously known as the "PlayStation phone," finally made its way to Verizon's shelves after originally leaking in October 2010.
 It looked to be a mobile gamer's dream come true, but some folks lamented its lack of hot features like a dual-core processor and 4G LTE connectivity.
 It looks like Sony Ericsson and Verizon may be planning to address at least one of those complaints, though, as the a new photo has shown that a 4G version of the device could be on the way.
 The image above shows that Verizon is training its employees on the "Xperia Play 4G" on December 12th (today) and 14th.
 Additionally, Android Central has reportedly confirmed with a source that an LTE version of the Xperia Play does actually exist.